Azgrom/SubRipTimeOffSet/README.md

 # Subtitle time offset

-API that Offsets SubRip (.srt) files.
+API that Offsets SubRip (.srt) dialog timestamps.

 ## How does it work?